CSC207-UofT/course-project-newtapp/phase1/design_document.md

    Since Phase 0, our group has completed a number of critical components for our social media application.
 We began by completing the remaining tasks in our specification and user stories.
 These tasks included:
-- Reworking a cleaner approach to our Request and Response Models
-- Reworking interactors for our improved Input and Output Models
-- Conversation Queue
+- Conversation Queues: for sorting conversations based on user interests
-- Implementing a Gateway for reading constants from a JSON file
-- Changing User IDs to be unique integer ID’s for easier sorting/management in the database
+- Changing User IDs to be unique integer IDs for easier sorting/management in the database

 Some things that we reworked:
-- Request and Response Models for requests between users and interactors
+- Request and Response Models for requests between the controllers and interactors
-- Interactors for our improved Requests and Responses
+- Our Data Access Objects for interacting with the persistence layer
+- Our controller layer to work with Spring Boot and our updated interactors

 After completing our specification, we turned our focus to implementing a Web Application.
 This involved:
 - Moving to and configuring Spring Boot
+- Installing PostgreSQL on each of our systems
 - Implementing and configuring a database using PostgreSQL
 - Adjusting our Request/Response models
 - Linking our entities to read, write and edit from associated Database Repositories